 The Austria C-Roads pilot site became operational in 2019 with 28 roads side stations covering in total 300km of Austrian motorway.
-From 2019 on, 300km of the Austrian pilot sites are fully operational with connections between TMC and the central C-ITS-stations and the service distribution to all C-ITS stations.
+From 2019 on, 300km of the Austrian pilot sites were fully operational with connections between TMC and the central C-ITS-stations and the service distribution to all C-ITS stations.
 The operational deployment will start in 2021 and is planned to cover the same area with up to 175 Roadside stations installed on the network.

 Key Performance Indicators